Qingyueee/DECLUST/README.md

 #  <img src="./logo.png" align="left" height="150" /></a>

 <strong>DECLUST</strong> is a Python package developed to identify spatially coherent clusters of spots by integrating gene expression profiles with spatial coordinates in spatial transcriptomics data.
 It also enables accurate estimation of cell-type compositions within each cluster.
-The recommended starting point for using DECLUST is to follow the provided <a href="https://github.com/Qingyueee/DECLUST/blob/main/tutorial.ipynb" target="_blank">**tutorial**</a>.

 <br>